denten-books/plain-text/1-chapter.md

 In all of these fields, Wittgenstein finds an implicit analogy between "symbol" and "mechanism."
 A type of metaphor, the analogy itself is atomic.
 It cannot be split further into something like "sign" and "referent" or the "signifier" and the "signified."
+Considered apart, the two parts of the metaphor are strictly meaningless.
 In his lectures on aesthetics, Wittgenstein describes such a semiotic relationship as the "concomitance between mechanism and its trace" [@wittgenstein_lectures_1966, 16].
 In giving an account of one's aesthetic judgment, the best we can do is to "trace a mechanism" [@wittgenstein_lectures_1966, 13].

-It would be a mistake to reduce Wittgenstein's semiotics to the mechanichal theory of the mind.
-Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the rule book of what he later calls the language game.
-Much has been written on this aspect of Wittgenstein's thought.
-In the context of our conversation, Wittgenstein's "middle period" is important for its direct influence on Turing's model of computation.
-Several prominent charactheristics pass from Wittgenstein's reading machines to Turing's universals.
-First, the symbolic machine emerges from the metaphor-like corrspondance between internal machine states and external symbolic representations.
-Second, Wittgenstein discusses symbolic representation in terms of desired effects, that is, ultimately a type of a remote control mechanism.
-And finally, Wittgestein imagines a mediating layer that holds the rules for translation between state and symbol.
-All of these features, along with a penchant for ambigusous thought experimentation, pass directly from Wittgestein's to Turing.
-Turing, in effect, attepts to clean up after his teacher's profusion of broken interpretation machines.
-Instead, he gives us one thought experiment, encompossing all possible center and edge cases.
+It would be a mistake to reduce Wittgenstein's semiotics to the mechanical theory of the mind.
+Rather, in presenting his students and readers with a number of hypothetical machines, Wittgenstein attempts to discover the rule book of what he later calls the language game---or at lest to suggest that such a rulebook might exist.
+Much has been written on this aspect of Wittgenstein's thought and its relation to Bertrand Russel's symbolic logic.
+In the context of our conversation, Wittgenstein's "middle period" (between his *Tractatus* and *Philosophical Investigations*) is important for its direct influence on Turing's model of computation.

+Several prominent characteristics pass from Wittgenstein's reading machines to Turing's universals.
+First, the symbolic machine emerges from the metaphor-like correspondence between internal machine state and external symbolic representation.
+Second, Wittgenstein discusses symbolic representation in terms of its delayed effects, that is, ultimately, a type of a remote control mechanism.
+And finally, Wittgenstein imagines a mediating layer that holds the rules for translation between state and symbol.
+All of these features, along with a penchant for ambiguous thought experimentation, pass directly from Wittgenstein to Turing.
+Turing consequently attempts to clean up after his teacher's profusion of broken interpretation machines.
+Instead, he gives us one thought experiment, encompassing all possible center and edge cases.
 In addition, Turing describes the minimal physical requirements needed to actually build such a contraption.
+Turing imagines the universal metaphor machine, given the right requirements, able to convert any symbolic input into the corresponding physical state of the mechanism.
+It is a machine that "traces the mechanism" of all other metaphoric mechanisms.

 ## 1.3 Mechanism